Laughing Gull Foundation

 Funding Priorities

-- Supports organizations advancing justice for LGBTQ+ communities in the South
+- Supports organisations advancing justice for LGBTQ+ communities in the South

-- Focus on organizations serving diverse LGBTQ+ communities, particularly those led by and serving Black, Indigenous, Latine, and people of color
+- Focus on organisations serving diverse LGBTQ+ communities, particularly those led by and serving Black, Indigenous, Latine, and people of colour

-- Emphasis on transgender and gender expansive support organizations
+- Emphasis on transgender and gender expansive support organisations

 - Multi-year general operating support provided to majority of grantees